Tree Ivy (xFatshedera lizei) Indoor Care, Propagation and Common Problems

 Tree Ivy (xFatshedera lizei) is poisonous to both humans and pets.
 If ingested, it can cause vomiting, diarrhea and abdominal pains.
 Keep it away from the reach of children and pets.

-xFatshedera lizei Care Indoors
+xFatshedera lizei Indoor Care Guide

 Tree Ivy (xFatshedera lizei) blossoms in medium to bright indirect light, average warmth 16-260C, moderate humidity of 50-55% and moderately moist, fertile, well-drained, all purpose potting soil coupled with monthly feeding during the growing season.